 Elegant puff pastry palmiers are one of our all-time favorite cookies.
 So crispy!
 And buttery!
 Plus it feels so fancy to set them on a tray for a spot of afternoon tea.
 We'll tell you a little secret, too: they are super easy to make.
-We use store-bought puff pastry to make our palmiers, and this is the secret to our success.
-We have a box or two of the dough in our freezer at all times.
-It's a simple matter of taking out a sheet, letting it thaw, and rolling it into palmiers for a quick afternoon treat.

 If you're feeling adventurous and want to try your hand at making your own puff pastry, by all means go for it!
 Homemade puff pastry is labor intensive, but has better flavor and more puff than store-bought.
 Here are two great guides to making it yourself: